vanshu25/mlsa-greenathon/README.md

 ## Configuration
 ### App Settings
-- `DefaultStorageAccount`: The connection string for the API's Azure storage account
+- `DefaultStorageAccount`: The connection string for the API's Azure storage account.
+- `ConnectionStrings:AzureMaps`: The SKA key for the Azure Maps instance.

 ## Contributors
-Brought to you by some fellow MLSA members
+Brought to you by some fellow MLSA members.
+Wanna contribute to?
+[Check out how](CONTRIBUTING.md).

 <table>
     <tr>
         <td align="center">